Telecommunications (TCMN)

 TCMN 171, MULTI-CAMERA TV PRODUCTION 3 (4)

-An introduction to the development of basic operations in television media.
-Class discussions/lectures and participation in the production of television presentations.
+An introduction to the development of basic operations in video media.
+Class discussions/lectures and participation in the production of video presentations.
 Self and peer evaluation.
 One hour weekly arranged laboratory experience.
 (A special fee will be assessed.)

 TCMN 175, BROADCAST SPEAKING 3 (3)

-Development of the basic skills required to be an effective radio and television communicator.
+Development of the basic skills required to be an effective audio and video communicator.
 Practice in announcing, news casting, commercial, public service, dramatic production disc jockeying and interviewing.

 Typically Offered: Fall Semester